Mustafa Zaidi Explained

 Death

 He died on 12 October 1970, two days after his 40th birthday, in Karachi under mysterious circumstances and was laid to rest at Wadi-e-Hussain cemetery Karachi.
-At the time of his death, Shehnaz Gul, a contractor's wife, was found beside him unconscious.[6]
+At the time of his death, Shehnaz Gul, a contractor's wife, was found beside him unconscious.
+Some believed that Zaidi was murdered while others thought he committed suicide.[6]
 [7]

 Literary works

 He also wrote under his pen-name Tegh Allahabadi.
 His initial poetry was romantic in nature.
-At the age of 17, published his first collection of poetry Zanjeeren in 1949, followed by, Zangeerein (1949), Roshni (1950), Shehr-e-Azar (City of Idol Worshippers; 1958), Mauj Meri Sadaf Sadaf (1960), Gareban (1964), Qaba-e-Saaz (1967) and Koh-e-Nida (1971) (published posthumously).
+At the age of 17, he published his first collection of poetry Zangeerein (1949), followed by Roshni (1950), Shehr-e-Azar (City of Idol Worshippers; 1958), Mauj Meri Sadaf Sadaf (1960), Garebaan (1964), Qaba-e-Saaz (1967) and Koh-e-Nida (1971, published posthumously).
 His complete work was published as Kulliyaat-i-Mustafa Zaidi posthumously.

 Further reading